 - Planning Markers for Axis and Soviet Units are available at the bottom of the Markers -> Axis (or Soviet) section.
 They are for the Soviet: 'Soviet Marker', Soviet Marker SP', 'Soviet Railnets' and for the Axis: 'Axis Marker' and 'Axis Railnets' These have an Invisibility trait that once activated by the owning side can only be seen by that side as transparent once placed.
-Useful for outlining proposed advance/retreat - Rail Transport Planning aid boxes: the A Rail and S Rail buttons with up/down and reset back to full allowance functions for those not wanting to keep their turn rail point tally in their heads or on bits of paper.
+Useful for outlining proposed advance/retreat locations and rail-nets especially useful for planning Soviet Asymmetric movements. - Rail Transport Planning aid boxes: the A Rail and S Rail buttons with up/down and reset back to full allowance functions for those not wanting to keep their turn rail point tally in their heads or on bits of paper. - Orders (Private): these have the three types 'No Retreat', 'Additional Retreat' and 'No Orders' in forms that can only be flipped by the designated side. - Supply markers are coloured boarders to denote which side they belong to. - Alternative on-unit Supply Status Markers: